AntonsRuberts/AntonsRuberts.github.io/_posts/2020-05-10-causalml-test.md

 ## Experiments in Marketing
 Experiments are a staple of causal reasoning and are widely used in many disciplines.
 In digital marketing, A/B test refers to the experiment design that splits the user base into two groups - control and treatment.
 Treatment group gets exposed to a new feature/design/offer/etc. while the control group's experience stays the same.
 The behaviours of two groups are monitored and compared with regards to a specific metric (e.g. conversion rate).
 If the treatment group has a statistically better performance, then the experiment is considered a success and the feature gets rolled out to the entire user base.

 Let's imagine a scenario: we want to know whether serving a website with localised translations is better than our current version of one-size-fits-all approach.
 We decide to run an A/B test and track the conversions of two groups.
-We will analyse the data that we've gathered so far to see if the effect of our proposed change.
+We will analyse the data that we've gathered so far to see the effect of our proposed change.

 ## Data Preprocessing
 This dataset is split into two tables, which we'll need to join.
 Also, most of the variables need to be transformed to serve as inputs into the ML model of choice (here it's LightGBM).
 To get the data ready, we'll do the following pre-processing steps: